Joystream/founding-members/CONTRIBUTIONS.md

 Referrals:
 - Referring other people to the project who go on to submit leaderboard summaries will also qualify for rewards (they don't have to ultimately become Founding Members, just earn points).
-  - At the moment the referral discount is 80% meaning you will earn 0.2x the points earned by your referrals.
+  - At the moment the referral bonus is 20%, meaning you will earn 0.2x the points earned by your referrals.